-Fish and wildlife managers are always developing more information about the fish, reptiles, amphibians, and invertebrates endemic to the study area.
+Fish and wildlife managers are developing more information about the fish, reptiles, amphibians, and invertebrates endemic to the study area.
 Information helps managers protect, restore, and enhance habitats for these species.
 The information currently available on aquatic resources is useful to protect these species, but management will improve with more information.
-Species distribution and populations are dynamic and surveys should continue to monitor changes.
+Species distribution and populations are dynamic and surveys should continue to monitor them.
 Invasive species have likely not reached their full areal or numerical extents and need to be monitored more closely.
-Research should also continue to develop and support control of these species.
+Research should continue to develop and support invasive species control.